eps0003/EasyUI/README.md

 1. Put the EasyUI folder in your `Mods` folder.
 2. Add `EasyUI` to a new line in `mods.cfg` above any mod that will use it.
-3. Configure, update, and render your UI in a new or existing client-only script.
+3. Build, update, and render your UI in a new or existing client-only script.

 ## Components